Where We Are Spraying

 Mosquito Control sprays insecticide with low-flying aircraft over rural and residential areas of Duval County.
 Missions are typically flown during dusk or dawn.
 Spraying is necessary to control biting adult mosquitoes, which pose a potential public health threat by spreading West Nile virus.

-Where We Have Treated (This page shows where our Fog Trucks have treated.)
+Where We Have Treated (This page shows where we have treated.)

 return to top